copyrite/LwotcMinimalText/XComGame.md

 * Lead The Target is not a reaction attack, despite activating on enemy movement.

 ## Lethal
-+2 primary weapon damage. +1 primary weapon critical damage.
++2 primary weapon damage. +1 primary weapon crit damage.

 ## Lick Your Wounds
 Heal for 2 HP when you Hunker Down, up to 8 per mission.
 Remove poison, burning, and acid burning when you Hunker Down.